iconincar/isotope-docs/admin/configuration.md

 This section covers options related to external devices.

-* `enable-teensy-rules` enables communication with Aruino-based Teensy devices.
+* `enable-teensy-rules` enables communication with Aruino-based Teensy devices for any user.
 * `enable-thumbdrive` enables automatic updates via encrypted packages written to a USB drive.
+* `allow-serial` enables serial port reads and writes by any user on every serial device.

 ### `admin`